ZeusVS/gover/README.md

 # Gover
-## Terminal file manager for unix systems in go
+## Terminal file manager in go
-The current state of the program is very alpha.\
+This project is in active development, currently pre-alpha.\
-Please note, this file manager is only for unix based systems!
+Please note, this file manager is only for unix based systems.

-### Etymology:
+### Etymology
-Word blend of:\
+Word blend of\
     - go: The programming language this file manager is written in\
     - rover: The file manager this one is loosely based upon

-### How to start:
+### How to start
 - Make sure you have go 1.22.3 installed
 - Install using the following:
 ```bash